 The Classic Negative film simulation that comes with the latest Fuji cams (like the X-Pro3 and X-T4) offers the most gorgeous look to digital images that I can currently imagine.
 It even beats Classic Chrome, my go-to film simulation, perhaps because it is a tad more saturated and does interesting things with the red channel.
 I recently stepped out of my comfort zone and engaged in a bit of street photography at the beach in the little town of Yport, Normandy.
 An excellent setting for Classic Negative, it appeared.
 The thing is that I currently shoot with an X-Pro2, which does neither have the film sim in camera, nor does it provide access to dedicated profiles in any RAW converter (which is a shame really because there should be no technical barriers; there are probably only commercial ones).
-Not long ago, however, I happened to come across a freely available Capture One style developed by a guy called Gavin Seim, which turned out to be a very good approximation of Classic Negative.* It may not be perfect and probably does not respond the same to exposure variations as the in-camera film sim does, but it comes very close to the Classic Negative samples I have seen so far.
+Not long ago, however, I came across a freely available Capture One style developed by a guy called Gavin Seim, which turned out to be a very good approximation of Classic Negative.* It may not be perfect and probably does not respond the same to exposure variations as the in-camera film sim does, but it comes very close to the Classic Negative samples I have seen so far.
 Just take a look at the examples below.

 Some street — or should I say beach? — shots from Yport, Normandy.
 Shot with the X-Pro2 and XF14mmF2.8 lens.
 Images were processed in Capture One Pro 20 using the Classic Negative style developed by Gavin Seim.